tramvaj/ebay-search-app/README.md

 After deploy, open the site and click Search.
 You should see results for NASA Patches, newest first.

+If you get:
-If you get 401 or 403, confirm your eBay keys and that they are set in Vercel.
+- 401 or 403: confirm your eBay keys are correct and set in Vercel
-If you get 429, you are rate limited - reduce refresh frequency or add caching.
+- 429: you are rate limited, reduce refresh frequency